iszczesniak/cpp/aop.md

   If you miss a test, you get a failing grade from that test.
 A test cannot be retaken.
 The last test is a chance to get an extra grade.

-* Deadline II: based on a test (that has three questions) during the exam session:
+* Deadline II: based on a test with three question.
+Each response is graded separately, and the final test grade is the avergage of the three grades.
+The date during the exam session:

-  - June 22, 2026, from the whole material.
+  - Monday, June 22, 2026, from the whole material, A1, 8:00 - 10:00.

 ## Final grade